Odum Kuthira Chaadum Kuthira

-Odum Kuthira Chaadum Kuthira is a 2025 Indian Malayalam-language absurdist black comedy film written and directed by Althaf Salim.
+Odum Kuthira Chaadum Kuthira is a 2025 Indian Malayalam-language comedy film written and directed by Althaf Salim.
 It stars Fahadh Faasil, Kalyani Priyadarshan, Revathi Pillai, Dhyan Sreenivasan, Lal, Vinay Forrt and Suresh Krishna.
-It was produced by Ashiq Usman under Ashiq Usman Productions and Vipin Agnihotri.
+It was produced by Ashiq Usman under Ashiq Usman Productions.
 Justin Varghese composed the film's music.

 The film was released on 29 August 2025 and received negative reviews from critics and audiences.
 It was a box office bomb.

 Plot

 Aby, a young man who works in a furniture showroom.
-One day, he meets and falls in love with Nidhi and they are engaged to get married.
+One day, he meets and falls in love with Nidhi, who has a strange habit of seeing dreams and they are engaged to get married.
 A midnight before their wedding day, Nidhi comes to his house and tells him she had a dream about him on a white horse, so she tells him to come to the wedding on a white horse.
 Everything goes according to plan and the next day, Aby comes to the wedding on a white horse and then his friend Anuraj tells him that the horse is little strange and tricky which is so angry and the horse made Aby fall on the ground which sent Aby to coma.
 After more than 300 days, he wakes up and the mystery unfolds in unexpected ways.
 The rest of the movie shows how Aby and Nidhi reunite and get married.